GiannisKalopisis/WebTextEditor/README.md

 VALUES ('new_file_name','Your new text...');
 ```

 After the setup of the database you have to run the code of file *models/CodeGen.scala* to autogenerate the data model of database to Scala code, by using Slick library.
-To run it open an sbt shell and run the command:
+To run it open a sbt shell and run the command:
 ```
 runMain models.CodeGen
 ```